mrwd2009/mono-server/packages/simple-ui-ts/README.md

 ### 10. Business View

 All business related views should be placed in `./src/views`.
-You can do any business related operations in view.
+You can do any business related operations in view.\

+Please use `./src/components/Panel` to wrap you view component.

 A general component directory structure.
 Unused directories can be omitted.\
 `style/index.less` should be imported in `./src/views/style/index.less`.